awsdocs/amazon-rds-user-guide/doc_source/USER_ShareSnapshot.md

 #### Creating an IAM Policy to Enable Copying of the Encrypted Snapshot<a name="USER_ShareSnapshot.Encrypted.KeyPolicy.IAM"></a>

-Once the external AWS account has access to your KMS key, the owner of that AWS account can create a policy that allows an IAM user created for that account to copy an encrypted snapshot encrypted with that KMS key\.
+Once the external AWS account has access to your AWS KMS customer master key \(CMK\), the owner of that AWS account can create a policy that allows an IAM user created for that account to copy an encrypted snapshot encrypted with that AWS KMS CMK\.

-The following example shows a policy that can be attached to an IAM user for AWS account `444455556666` that enables the IAM user to copy a shared snapshot from AWS account `111122223333` that has been encrypted with the KMS key `c989c1dd-a3f2-4a5d-8d96-e793d082ab26` in the `us-west-2` region\.
+The following example shows a policy that can be attached to an IAM user for AWS account `444455556666` that enables the IAM user to copy a shared snapshot from AWS account `111122223333` that has been encrypted with the AWS KMS CMK `c989c1dd-a3f2-4a5d-8d96-e793d082ab26` in the `us-west-2` region\.

 ```
 {